Tresor11/Tic-Tac-Toe-Js/README.md

 ~~~
 webpack --watch
 ~~~
-to make your main.js uptodate
+to make your main.js up-to-date
 ~~~
 cd dist
 ~~~
-to navidate to the html file ,open your live server and you should be good to go
+to navigate to the HTML file, open your live server and you should be good to go

 <hr>